meowingdolphins/meowingdolphins.github.io/_posts/project/2015-05-23-article-addiction.markdown

 ---
 layout: project
-title:  "Is there such a thing as online video game addiction?
-A cross-disciplinary review"
+title:  "Is there such a thing as online video game addiction?"
 type: Article
 name: "Is there such a thing as online video game addiction?
 A cross-disciplinary review"
 pub_date: 2012